 All day we walked along an undulating path.
 The Mont de la Saxe ridge was on our left and the views of Mont Blanc framed by blue skies on our right.

-Our feeling of being away from it all in the remote mountains was at an end as we started our final decent to the town of Courmayeur.
+Our feeling of being away from it all in the remote mountains was at an end, as we started our final decent to the town of Courmayeur.
 The path below Rifugio Georgio Bertone led us steeply down through shady woodland.
 I was glad to have my walking poles to support my knees on the uneven path.

 Reaching Hotel Bouton d’Or

 After leaving our packs, we bought our tickets for the bus the next day at the nearby bus station.
-This will take us back to Chamonix, in good time to pick up our airport transfer to Geneva.
+This would take us back to Chamonix, in good time to pick up our airport transfer to Geneva.

 The following morning we had an hour to spare before the bus left and noticed that the crowds were gathering in the town centre.
 Going to investigate, we discovered that it was the start of another ultra-marathon.
-This time around the Aosta valley, called the Tor des Geants.
+This time it was around the Aosta valley, called the Tor des Geants.

 Crowds of lean, tanned men in colourful lycra were being channelled towards the starting point.
-In the narrow space of the square banners and flags swayed in the wind.
+In the narrow space of the square, banners and flags swayed in the wind.

 Catching the bus to Chamonix